herachxx/Maratova-Aruzhan-NSRI-member-website-2026/README.md

 # Aruzhan Maratova - NSRI (National Student Research Institute) ambassador website.

-## How to Use

-Simply open `index.html` in any modern web browser.
-No server or build tools required.

-To host online, upload all files (maintaining the folder structure) to any web host such as:
-- GitHub Pages (free)
-- Netlify (free)
-- Vercel (free)

 ## Important Links (embedded in site)

 - Apply as NSRI Researcher: https://docs.google.com/forms/d/e/1FAIpQLSdRpaV17WwNGAAy86FF9VFYrpmZ_yRSQEMISS_Uq5lRHS1fow/viewform